iamsatyanchal/hypnoticai/README.md

 ## 🧠 Concept

-NoteForge focuses on a clean, distraction-free experience — combining note-taking and AI-powered understanding in one place.
+NoteForge focuses on a clean, distraction free experience.. combining note taking and AI powered understanding in one place.

 ## ⚙️ Stack